katjaweb/gapfinder/README.md

 # GapFinder

+This project was created as the final project for the training program "AI Engineering Buildcamp: From RAG to Agents" by Alexey Grigorev.
+It demonstrates best practices for AI engineering across agent development, testing, evaluation, and monitoring.

 ## Overview

 GapFinder is an AI-assisted study tool based on YouTube videos, especially long-form educational videos.
 It helps learners check what they actually understood, surface the concepts they missed, and pinpoint the parts of a video worth rewatching.